offen/deployment/README.md

 cp backup.env.template backup.env
 ```

+The backup currently runs once a day at 2AM UTC.
+You can change this schedule in `docker-compose.backup.yml`.

-Once populated, start the setup passing a `backup` argument:
+Once populated, start the setup passing an additional `backup` argument:

 ```sh
 ./deploy.sh backup